segdeha/blog/posts/what-early-career-developers-need-to-succeed.md

 { "title": "We mentor early-career developers.
-Here’s what they need to succeed.", "slug": "what-early-career-developers-need-to-succeed", "topics": [ "Web Development" ], "keywords": "junior developer, entry level developer, web development, code school, coding bootcamp, early career engineer, structure, process, interdependence, context, encouragement, the collab lab", "created_date": "2020-08-19 01:02:03", "short_url": "", "background_image": "/blog/assets/img/end-of-an-era/my-widgets.jpg", "published": false }
+Here’s what they need to succeed.", "slug": "what-early-career-developers-need-to-succeed", "topics": [ "Web Development" ], "keywords": "junior developer, entry level developer, web development, code school, coding bootcamp, early career engineer, structure, process, interdependence, context, encouragement, the collab lab", "created_date": "2020-08-19 01:02:03", "published": false }

 ========

 ========

 Knowing how to code is just one aspect of being a professional web developer.
 Another super important skill is knowing how to collaborate effectively on a software team.
 Most coding bootcamps don’t teach this skill or don’t teach it effectively.
 This leads early-career developers to stumble in interviews and require a lot of ramp up time in their first tech jobs.
 [The Collab Lab](https://the-collab-lab.codes/) is a program [Stacie Taylor](https://www.linkedin.com/in/stacietaylorcima/) and I created to help solve this problem.

-### The Collab Lab Turns One
+## The Collab Lab Turns One

 In the year since we launched, The Collab Lab has helped 44 early-career web developers learn how to work on software teams.
 We provide remote, collaborative project practice for developers who have worked to develop a baseline of technical skills, but who haven’t yet had the experience of working on a technical team.

 Our two dozen volunteer mentors are all professional web developers and engineering leaders.
 We structure our projects to be simplified, but otherwise very real-world in how they’re run.
 Participants employ pair programming to complete stories managed on a project board.
 They present weekly demos of their progress and participate in learning modules and retrospectives.
 Participants report feeling more confident in interviews and more prepared for their first developer job.

-### What helps early-career developers?
+## What helps early-career developers?

 Through the course of running [12 projects of 8 weeks each over this last year](https://dev.to/the-collab-lab), we’ve learned a ton about how to make early-career developers successful.
 It boils down to the following 5 themes: